AndreOliveiraMendes/doujinshi-tracker/README.md

 # Doujinshi Colorization Manager

-This project is a GUI application to manage doujinshi colorization projects, including tracking doujinshi metadata, colorization attempts, and tools used.
-All functionality is contained in a single `tracker.py` file.
+This project is a GUI application to manage doujinshi colorization projects, including tracking doujinshi metadata, colorization attempts, and tools used. functionality are split in the screen folder and in `app.py` (manages the app and screens), `database.py` (manage the database) and `main.py` act as main entrace point.

 ## Project Structure
 ```